CPI Blog

 Since hot air is directed up, there is no hot aisle.
 The air that re-circulates over and around cabinets is lower in temperature and can be used to cool equipment because it has not been mixed with hot exhaust air.
 This means cabinet heat loads are not limited by the amount of air that can be delivered through the access floor tiles positioned directly in front of the cabinet, allowing you to increase your cabinet density.

-In addition to these techniques, we also offer the Build to Spec Kit is a field-fabricated duct that is used over a contained hot aisle as part of a closed hot air return.
+As an alternative, we also offer the Build to Spec Kit, which is a field-fabricated containment system that is used over a hot aisle as part of a closed hot air return.
 This solution integrates with perimeter cooling, provides immediate improved cooling efficiency and is compatible with economization methods.
-It is ideal for retrofit applications over a mix of cabinets, including cabinets of varying heights, widths and depths.
+It is ideal for retrofit applications over a mix of different types of cabinets, including cabinets of varying heights, widths and depths.

 Watch the video below to learn more about how Passive Cooling helps you take care of this low hanging fruit before moving on to more advanced techniques: